yabutaka/yabutaka.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>My name is Takashi Yabuta.
+<p>Hello, my name is Takashi Yabuta.
 I am a Data Science major at University of California, San Diego.
 My current interest is Natural Language Processing and Machine Learning.</p>

+<p>I will post about interesting projects more in the future.</p>

 <h2>Skills</h2>